RamyHakam/symfony-authentication-bundle/README.md

 Symfony Authentication bundle provides JWT API token authentication for your symfony project with these features:

-  - Generate and validate encrypted JWT token
+  - Generate and validate RSA encrypted JWT token
   - Authenticate Login User with the token validation using symfony security
   - Refresh tokens before expiration (later)